 The Program allows businesses to apply for the USDA Certified Biobased Product label to put on their products when they fulfill minimum biobased content levels.
 This label can help consumers make more informed purchasing decisions.
 These biobased content requirements are set out in the USDA BioPreferred Program mandate.

-To apply for the Voluntary Labeling Program, businesses must submit all requested product information along with a biobased content test according to ASTM D6866, a standard which measures the percentage of biobased carbon content in a product as a fraction of the total organic carbon.
+To apply for the Program, businesses must submit all requested product information along with a biobased content test according to ASTM D6866, a standard which measures the percentage of biobased carbon content in a product as a fraction of the total organic carbon.

-The USDA has defined many product categories used in construction and renovation, promoting building with more sustainable materials.
+The USDA BioPreferred Program has defined many product categories used in construction and renovation, promoting building with more sustainable materials.
 Biobased materials do not have to mean a compromise on price or quality, as seen in the use of a carpet with soy-based backing highlighted as providing an option of equal quality and competitive price in the industry.
 The product categories defined for the construction industry are summarized in the table below.

 In 2004 Beta Analytic joined the American Society for Testing Materials (ASTM) as co-author of ASTM D6866 for biobased content analysis.
 Beta Analytic is not affiliated with ASTM or the USDA BioPreferred Program.
-All inquiries about the program should be sent to the USDA.
+All inquiries about the program should be sent to the Program.